-With airline passenger numbers projected to double over the next two decades to 8.2bn passengers, the aviation industry is coming under increasing pressure to cut its carbon emissions.
-Samantha Webb addresses questions on carbon offsetting and how air passengers can mitigate the impact of carbon emissions generated by their flight.
+Samantha Webb addresses questions on carbon offsetting and how companies or passengers can mitigate the impact of carbon emissions generated by their flights.

-It’s important you check that the offsets you purchase come from vendors who comply with the requirements of ICROA’s (International Carbon Reduction and Offset Alliance) code of best practice.
-The standards set out in the code ensure a project’s emission reductions are real, additional (i.e. that they would not have happened without the project), permanent and unique.
-BP Target Neutral—BP’s carbon offsetting program—adopts these standards.
-In addition, we visit each carbon offset project to ensure the carbon accounting work of the auditors is of the highest quality, and to examine aspects outside the auditors’ scope such as human rights, health and safety.
-These visits also enable our staff to assess the various socio-economic benefits for local communities, such as long-term employment and better energy security.
+There are many options when it comes to purchasing voluntary offsets and it is important that a project’s emission reductions are real, additional (i.e. that they would not have happened without the project), permanent and unique.
+By checking that the offsets you purchase come from vendors who comply with the requirements of ICROA’s (International Carbon Reduction and Offset Alliance) code of best practice will ensure these four requirements are met.
+Air bp’s carbon offset programme is supported by bp Target Neutral, which specializes in helping businesses to reduce, replace and neutralize their carbon emissions and adopts these standards.
+In addition, bp visit each carbon offset project to ensure the carbon accounting work of the auditors is of the highest quality, and to examine aspects outside the auditors’ scope such as human rights, health and safety.
+These visits also enable us to assess the various socio-economic benefits for local communities, such as long-term employment and better energy security.

-In 2018, Air BP launched its carbon offsetting offer for business aviation in Brazil.
-Its first customer, Avantto, offset more than 1,000 tons of carbon emissions from June 2018 to May 2019 – the equivalent of 1,588 trips from São Paulo (SP / HBR) to Angra dos Reis (RJ) or the carbon that could be captured by almost 73,000 adult trees*.
-The agreement with Avantto was renewed for another year, enabling customers to offset the emissions related to the fuel supplied to the company by Air BP.
+In 2018, Air bp launched its carbon offsetting offer for business aviation in Brazil.
+Its first customer, Avantto, offset more than 1,000 tons of carbon emissions from June 2018 to May 2019.
+The agreement with Avantto has been renewed every year since, enabling customers to offset the emissions related to the fuel supplied to the company by Air bp.